2025 Spiritual Walks of Northern Japan

 Tour Overview

-After arriving in Tokyo, your tour will travel to the three mountains of spiritual Dewa Sanzan (the northern answer to southern Kumano Kodo); walk the Zao caldera amid the mass of autumn colours; visit the temple atop Yamadera with its panoramic views; immerse yourself in the colours in Goshikinuma (five coloured lakes) of Urabandai.
+After arriving in Tokyo, your tour will travel to the three mountains of spiritual Dewa Sanzan (the northern answer to the southern Kumano Kodo); walk the Zao caldera amid the mass of autumn colours; visit the temple atop Yamadera with its panoramic views; immerse yourself in the colours in Goshikinuma (five coloured lakes) of Urabandai.

-This is a perfect tour for people who love walking in spiritually rich areas surrounded by natural beauty, especially for those who are keen to discover Japan beyond the giant cities.
-This Spiritual Walks of Northern Japan covers locations that are less visited by international tourists.
+This is a perfect tour for people who love walking in spiritually rich areas surrounded by natural beauty.
+This Spiritual Walks of Northern Japan tour covers locations that are less visited by international tourists.
+Each walk is typically 5 to 10 km, packed with interesting experiences such as Shugendo (esoteric ascetic practice originated in Japan) and Iaido (Japanese martial art of swordsmanship).
+You will also have plenty of opportunities to explore the area at your leisure.

-Click each day in the itinerary below for your day to day experiences.
+Click each day in the itinerary below for your day-to-day experiences.

 Itinerary